marc-gil/hexagonal-architecture/bootstrap/springweb-mongodb-app/README.md

 ## Running Application

 To run the springweb-mongodb-app:
-1. Make sure you have docker and docker-compose installed
+1. Make sure you have the prerequisites from the [README.md](/README.md)
 2. run the following commands in the parent project folder:

 ```bash